MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/platform-overview.md

 - **Application Insights**, for application monitoring.
 - **Log Analytics**, the primary location for collecting and analyzing log data.
 - A new **unified alerting service**, which brought together alert mechanisms from each of the other services mentioned earlier.
-- **Azure Network Watcher**, for monitoring, diagnosing, and viewing metrics for resources in an Azure virtual network.
+- **Azure Network Watcher**, for monitoring, diagnosing, and viewing metrics for resources in a virtual network.

 ## The story of Operations Management Suite (OMS)